-- 9. Limitation of Liability Personal, Professional and Consultant Service Contracts. - The provisions of this Section XXV subsection I. are not required to be followed for contracts of adhesion; for such contracts, the provisions of G-030 Section 11 subsection Contract of Adhesion may be applied. - 2.
-The Chancellor or designee, President or designee, and the Vice Chancellor for the Colleges of Applied Technology or designee may approve limitations of liability below two (2) times the value of the contract and limitations of warranty in contracts for personal services, professional services, and consultant services. - Approval Process.
-The request made under this Section must be submitted in writing, with appropriate supporting information, to the approving authority and must be signed by the Chief Procurement Officer of the institution. - 2.
+- Approval Process.
+The request made under this Section must be submitted in writing, with appropriate supporting information, to the approving authority and must be signed by the Chief Procurement Officer of the institution. - b.
 Not Authorized.
 In no event shall a limitation of liability or warranty permitted under this Section limit the liability of the contractor for intentional torts, criminal acts, or fraudulent conduct.
-This Section does not authorize any further limitation of the legal rights of TBR as a state entity, does not constitute a waiver of sovereign immunity, and does not authorize a cause of action against TBR in any jurisdiction. - 3.
-Institutions may purchase software for use restricted solely to academic teaching or research upon terms which may limit he contractor's liability or warranties; provided, that in no event shall the liability of the contractor be limited for intentional torts, criminal acts, or fraudulent conduct. - Approval Process.
+This Section does not authorize any further limitation of the legal rights of TBR as a state entity, does not constitute a waiver of sovereign immunity, and does not authorize a cause of action against TBR in any jurisdiction.

+- Institutions may purchase software for use restricted solely to academic teaching or research upon terms which may limit he contractor's liability or warranties; provided, that in no event shall the liability of the contractor be limited for intentional torts, criminal acts, or fraudulent conduct. - Approval Process.
 The request made under this Section must be submitted in writing, with appropriate supporting information, to the approving authority and must be signed by the Chief Procurement Officer of the institution. - 4.
-Institutions may acquire software or services, materials, supplies and equipment free or at a nominal cost upon terms which may limit the contractor's liability or warranties; provided that in no event shall the liability of the contractor be limited for intentional torts, criminal acts, or fraudulent conduct.

-Approval Process.
-The request made under this Section must be submitted in writing, with appropriate supporting information, to the approving authority and must be signed by the Chief Procurement Officer of the institution.

-10. Limitations of Liability - Materials, Supplies, Equipment and Services.
+Institutions may acquire software or services, materials, supplies and equipment free or at a nominal cost upon terms which may limit the contractor's liability or warranties; provided that in no event shall the liability of the contractor be limited for intentional torts, criminal acts, or fraudulent conduct. - Approval Process.
+The request made under this Section must be submitted in writing, with appropriate supporting information, to the approving authority and must be signed by the Chief Procurement Officer of the institution. - J. Limitations of Liability Materials, Supplies, Equipment and Services. - The provisions of this Section XXV subsection J. are not required to be followed for contracts of adhesion; for such contracts, the provisions of G-030 Section 11 subsection Contracts of Adhesion may be applied. - The Chancellor or designee, President or designee, and the Vice Chancellor for the Colleges of Applied Technology or designee may approve contracts for the purchase of materials, supplies, equipment and services when such contracts contain limitations of the liability of contractors for damage claims.